 First thing first, Drafters are often categorized in 2D and 3D groups, just to say that one of the major information to consider is whether the CAD user is into 2D, 3D or both.

-3D CAD designers would definitely need a mouse that allows them to smoothly navigate in three dimension, which is a detail a 2D drafter would not care about at all.
+3D CAD designers would definitely need a mouse that allows them to smoothly navigate in three dimensions, which is a detail a 2D drafter would not care about at all.

 Mouse grip and DPI